 Capital Needs Assessments for the RAD Program

-“Multifamily’s updated approach takes into account the new option for Section 202 PRAC properties to convert to Project-Based Section 8 through the Rental Assistance Demonstration (RAD).
-Through RAD, many PRAC owners will be able to leverage financing to address capital repairs on the timeline projected in their CNA without large, short-term increases to PRAC replacement reserves.
+“Multifamily’s updated approach considers the new option for Section 202 PRAC properties to convert to Project-Based Section 8 through the Rental Assistance Demonstration (RAD).
+Through RAD, many PRAC owners can leverage financing to address capital repairs on the timeline projected in their CNA without large, short-term increases to PRAC replacement reserves.
 The FY 2021 President’s Budget released on February 10, 2020, proposes to expand the RAD program to include Section 811 PRACs, in addition to the existing authority for Section 202 PRAC conversions.”

 Utilizing CNAs for Applying for Budget-Based Rent Increases on HUD Properties

-As part of the process of applying for a budget-based rent increase and/or increase in replacement reserves, the property will need to submit a Capital Needs Assessment.
+As part of applying for a budget-based rent increase and/or increase in replacement reserves, the property will need to submit a Capital Needs Assessment.
 The Capital Needs Assessment will be used to support the request-for-increase and demonstrate immediate, short-term, and long-term needs.

 “Asset Management will require submission of a recent CNA (use of the E-Tool is not currently required) to justify significant increases in monthly reserve deposits.
-A CNA will typically not be required where requested monthly deposits remain at below $250 a unit OR the requested percentage increase to the deposit falls below the Operating Cost Adjustment Factor in the state where the property is located.
-Large rent increases may require additional internal budget processing prior to approval, making it particularly important that such requests are submitted timely — 120 days prior to the annual contract renewal or amendment effective date.”
+A CNA will typically not be required where requested monthly deposits remain below $250 a unit OR the requested percentage increase to the deposit falls below the Operating Cost Adjustment Factor in the state where the property is located.
+Large rent increases may require additional internal budget processing before approval, making it particularly important that such requests are submitted timely — 120 days before the annual contract renewal or amendment effective date.”